harshpreet14/speer/README.md

 - run `npm run dev`

 ## Approach
-I adopted the `BEM` naming style for my css class names and ...
+I first made the UI using Aircall's colors and then added funtionalities.